ryjen/ryjen.github.io/content/resume/index.md

 <div class="card bg-default">

-As a hobbyist software enthusiast since 1999, I've slowly worked my way into formal part-time education and a stable career since 2005.
+As an online hobbyist software enthusiast since 1999, I've slowly accumulated a formal part-time education and a career with successes since 2005.
+<br/><br/>

-Currently seeking a senior or challenging software engineer role where I can maximize my experience and knowledge.
+Currently seeking a senior or challenging software engineer role to make the best use of my experience and knowledge.

 <!--
 <p>Self-taught programmer since 2002, formally educated with distinction in Computer Systems at BCIT.
 Started professionally in quality assurance and embedded systems.
 Have successfully been a part of the mobile revolution for 8 years on multiple platforms and languages.</p><p>Hobbies include learning different technologies, guitar/jazz and biking.